-Porcelain tiles are about as various as any one category of floor tile could possibly be.
+Porcelain tiles are about as varied as any one category of a floor tile could possibly be.
 Porcelain is generally defined as a ceramic product fired at extremely high temperatures to give a very hard and tough material.
-Ceramics are any non metallic substances which are fired/heated/baked to form a solid.
-As such, the term porcelain includes a multitude of different products, with a large range of qualities.
+Ceramics are any non-metallic substances that are fired/heated/baked to form a solid.
+As such, the term Porcelain includes a multitude of different products, with a large range of qualities.

-The Langton Stone Company only ever deals with Grade A porcelains, which pass the same high standards as that of their stone counterparts and, as such, are, in no way, of inferior standard.
-From here on out, what we shall be discussing will be exclusively Grade A porcelain tiles.
+The Langton Stone Company only ever deals with Grade A Porcelains, which pass the same high standards as that of their stone counterparts and, as such, are, in no way, of an inferior standard.
+From here on out, what we shall be discussing will be exclusively Grade A Porcelain tiles.

 Each tile is fired in the specific size it is required to be, and so there is no cutting required within the process.
 After the tile is tested and successfully passed through the quality control stages of the manufacture, it is then sent to be 'glazed'.

 This is the process by which the tile is made to look like the intended material it is imitating.
-Layer after layer of different coloured resins are applied to the surface of the tile which builds up an image of a stone or wood grain.
-If the tile is not a imitation, the process is less complex, but not dissimilar.
-Often ranges of tiles which are imitation woods or stones will have hundreds of different wood or stone images which they recreate within a single style of tile.
+Layer after layer of different coloured resins is applied to the surface of the tile which builds up an image of a stone or wood grain.
+If the tile is not an imitation, the process is less complex, but not dissimilar.
+Often ranges of tiles that are imitation woods or stones will have hundreds of different wood or stone images which they recreate within a single style of tile.
 This is to make the imitation more true to real life.

 After all these processes are completed it is packed and shipped to the distributors for general sale in the specific formats in which it should be laid.
 Once the customer has purchased the porcelain tiles they need for their specific project, they are shipped to the customer ready for the fixing process.